 Eats by the Water

-If you have worked up an appetite, Rasa Istimewa Woodlands Waterfront Restaurant (63669339; Sundays – Thursdays: 2 pm – midnight, Fridays and Saturdays: 3 pm – 1 am), located at the beginning of the jetty, offers homely fare at the park.
+If you have worked up an appetite, Rasa Istimewa Woodlands Waterfront Restaurant located on the jetty offers homely fare at the park.

 Woodlands Waterfront is great for cycling.
 The cycling trail around the park offers an undulating track for cyclists, with a variety of gentle and steep slopes – whooosh!
 Kids will love these slopes – and interesting curves.